Halle-Astra/MyPacks/README.md

 	Then,you need add it into Enviromental Variables of your device.)

 ## ipynb2pdf.py
-    This file got from https://www.jianshu.com/p/49a0c9f74d59
+Got this file from https://www.jianshu.com/p/49a0c9f74d59